 “Oh, so you only want to work one day a week.”

-I can only share what I’ve experienced, but through the years I’ve been assured by my peers that many of them have wrestled with the same things.
+I can only share what I’ve experienced, but through the years I’ve been assured by my peers that many of them have wrestled with the same things (and sometimes a lot worse).
 Here are six difficulties you may or may not realize that many, if not most, pastors deal with.

 Unless you are a preacher’s kid growing up in and around ministry (which I can assure you I wasn’t…not even close), becoming a pastor is not likely your life’s ambition.
 For many of us, the call itself was a complete surprise.
 Not very many people are thrilled about going to school as long as a doctor or lawyer knowing that the salary isn’t going to be anywhere near what theirs is.
-No, going into the ministry is not about money but someone forgot to tell the universities and seminaries.
+No, going into the ministry is not about money but preachers and their families live in a world that expects payment for goods and services rendered.
 And for those who are married when answering God’s call, sometimes the spouse doesn’t feel that same calling.
-The expectations on pastor’s spouses is often just as much as the pastor…only without pay!
+The expectations on pastors' spouses are often just as much as the pastor…only without pay!
 I’ve even had people in church say something demeaning about me to my wife expecting her to agree.
 Children are often held to an impossible standard and then there is the moving.
 It gets really hard telling your kids they’re going to have to change schools again leaving their friends behind.

 The tension that comes with the calling